Parasitic wasp on a white flower, aiding aphid control.

 Indeed, not all insects can be considered pests.
-Many bugs are helpful for your garden.
-Experts recognize the help provided by these beneficial insects and the injury done by the harmful pests.
+Many are helpful for your garden.
+Experts recognize the help these beneficial insects provide and the damage from harmful pests.

 As such, in this guide, you will learn about the helpful bugs in your garden.